 This is only possible if you have the room for it, of course.
 If you do, you can harvest plants as often as every 6-8 weeks!

-This is a far superior method to growing with one tent, not only for the increase in harvests, but because you can fine-tune the environment in each tent for that stage of growth.
+This is a far superior method to growing with one tent.
+This is not only for the increase in harvests, but because you can fine-tune the environment in each tent for that stage of growth.

 For example, you can have your veg tent running on an 18/6 light schedule with a veg spectrum grow light.
-In the flower tent, you can run a 12/12 light schedule with a flower light spectrum.
+In the flower tent, it is a whole different atmosphere.
+You can run a 12/12 light schedule with a flower light spectrum.

 4' x 4' veg tent with a 4' x 8' flowering tent setup and design

-A common multi-chamber grow room is using a 4' x 4' grow tent for propagation and vegging, and then moving plants into a 4' x 8' grow tent for flowering.
+A common multi-chamber growing room is using a 4' x 4' grow tent for propagation and vegging, and then moving plants into a 4' x 8' grow tent for flowering.

 In the veg tent, you can have two mother plants you constantly strip clones from (more information on cloning here), 2 propagation trays for early life, and 9-12 young plants.

 Then, you can move plants that are ready into the flowering tent.
 In this tent, you can easily fit 9-12 mature plants.